foureyes/csci-ua.0479-spring2020-001/slides/db/joins.md

 <section markdown="block">
 ## Self Join Attempt #2

-Well. __Thad didn't work__ 😞... since we're matching on year, we're getting movies that match themselves on both tables!
+Well. __That didn't work__ 😞... since we're matching on year, we're getting movies that match themselves on both tables!

 __What could we do to fix this?__ &rarr;